Mangog: Powers and abilities

 Mangog possesses the strength, stamina, durability and endurance of a "billion billion beings", and has the ability to manipulate magic for energy projection and shapeshifting.

-The character appears to be indestructible, and has stated it will always exist so long as there is hatred.
-Mangog is also called "the Judgement of the Gods", drawing strength from every cruel act performed by the gods.
+Mangog appears to be indestructible, and has stated that he will always exist as long as there is hatred.
+Mangog is also called "the Judgment of the Gods", drawing strength from every cruel act performed by the gods.